tano-systems/meta-tanowrt/meta-tanowrt/docs/virtualbox.md

 From the Oracle VM VirtualBox Manager, start the VM.

-You may then login as user root (there is no default password).
+You may then login as user root with password root.

 ## Acknowledgments